jupyter-server/jupyter_ydoc/docs/source/schema.md

 # Schemas

 Yjs is untyped.
-We must know what each attribute contains at build time and cast its values when accessing them.
-It is essential to ensure both models use the same schema, so we avoid errors at run time because we cast to the wrong value.
+We must know what each attribute contains at build-time and cast its values when accessing them.
+It is essential to ensure both models use the same schema, to prevent errors at run-time because of a wrong cast.
 For this purpose, in the following sections, we can find the description of the schema used by each model in case we want to extend them to create a custom model.

 ## YFile